- Artificial Intelligence

 | MMMU Pro | 76.9% | — | Vision Understanding |

-The 26B MoE model ranks #6 on Arena AI with an ELO of 1441, while only activating roughly 3.8 billion parameters during inference, achieving 97% of the 31B's quality at approximately 8x less compute per inference step.
-That level of efficiency is why Google describes it as "intelligence per parameter."
+The Gemma 4 26B MoE model ranks #6 on Arena AI with an ELO of 1441, while only activating roughly 3.8 billion parameters during inference — achieving 97% of the 31B's quality at approximately 8x less compute per inference step.

-Early reports show encouraging local inference speeds: the 31B model exceeds 10 tokens/sec on local GPU setups, the 26B MoE reaches 40+ tok/s, and E2B runs at 60+ tok/s on edge hardware.
+Early inference speed benchmarks show: the Gemma 4 31B exceeds 10 tokens/sec on local GPU setups, the 26B MoE reaches 40+ tok/s, and E2B runs at 60+ tok/s on edge hardware.

 | Dimension | Gemma 4 31B | Qwen 3.5 27B | Llama 4 Scout |